-Research In Context provides engaging reference, periodical, and multimedia content supporting national and state curriculum standards for grades 6 to 12 in language arts, social studies, and science.
+This middle school database provides engaging reference, periodical, and multimedia content supporting national and state curriculum standards for grades 6 to 12 in language arts, social studies, and science.
 Middle school students will benefit from an interface that delivers a combination of the highly visual design and navigation preferred by younger users as well as the authoritative content and user-focused tool set needed to support middle school assignments and coursework.

 Platform Features & Tools

 ReadSpeaker text-to-speech technology, and on-demand text translation into over 20 languages.

 Google Workspace for Education and Microsoft 365 tools enable users to share, save, and download content—including highlights and notes.
 Learn More